How LLC Owners Save on Taxes in 2026

 The installment method, codified in Internal Revenue Code (IRC) §453, represents one of the most significant legislative exceptions to the general rule of "constructive receipt" and the "accrual method" of accounting.
 For tax practitioners, it is not merely a reporting mechanism but a strategic planning tool that allows for the synchronization of tax liability with the actual receipt of cash.
 In an era of fluctuating capital gains rates and the persistent application of the 3.8% Net Investment Income Tax (NIIT) under §1411, the ability to spread a multi-million dollar gain over a decade can result in hundreds of thousands of dollars in permanent tax savings.

-As we navigate the 2026 tax landscape, characterized by the One Big Beautiful Bill Act (OBBBA) adjustments and the restoration of 60% bonus depreciation, the installment sale remains a cornerstone of business exit planning and high-value real estate divestiture.
+As we navigate the 2026 tax landscape, characterized by the One Big Beautiful Bill Act (OBBBA) adjustments and the restoration of 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025), the installment sale remains a cornerstone of business exit planning and high-value real estate divestiture.
 This guide provides a practitioner-grade deep dive into the mechanics, limitations, and implementation of §453, ensuring that licensed CPAs and EAs can deliver Thomson Reuters Checkpoint-level advisory services to their most valuable clients.

 Foundational Mechanics: The Gross Profit Percentage (GPP)